alfarisi/leaflet-deepzoom/README.md

-Leaflet.Deepzoom
+leaflet-deepzoom
 ================

-Display Deepzoom tiles with Leaflet
+Display DeepZoom tiles with Leaflet, based on Leaflet.Zoomify